GandaG/pyfomod/docs/index.rst

     .. py:attribute:: elem

         The fomod object this error refers to.
+If it doesn't refer to an element in specific or if the element does not exist (e.g. skipped during parsing due to an error) it will be `None`.

+    .. py:attribute:: kind

+        An enum representing the severity of the error.
+See :py:class:`ErrorKind`.

-    .. py:attribute:: critical
+    .. py:attribute:: id

-        A boolean on whether this error refers to something that may interfere with the installation process or is merely aesthetic.

-Each warning returned by pyfomod is a specific subclass to allow for better filtering.
+        An enum representing the type of error.
+No parsing is necessary on this enum but could be useful for filtering or code marking the errors.
+See :py:class:`ErrorID`.

+.. py:class:: ErrorKind

+    NOTE
+      Errors of this type *shouldn't* throw errors during installation but may have effects that probably wasn't what the author intended.

+    WARNING
+      Likely to cause errors, either in some mod manager or in some specific situations, or have undefined behaviour.

+    ERROR
+      Will reliably cause problems when installing.

-.. py:class:: warnings.InvalidEnumWarning
+.. py:class:: ErrorID

+    INVALID_ENUM
-    Critical warning for when the fomod file has an attribute that evaluates to an enum, like `operator` attribute in the `dependencies` tag, and the value of this attribute does not match any of the possibilities.
+      When the fomod file has an attribute that evaluates to an enum, like `operator` attribute in the `dependencies` tag, and the value of this attribute does not match any of the possibilities.

-.. py:class:: warnings.DefaultAttributeWarning
+    DEFAULT_ATTRIBUTE

-    Warning for when an attribute is required but a sensible default can be used.
+      When an attribute is required but a sensible default can be used.

-.. py:class:: warnings.RequiredAttributeWarning
+    REQUIRED_ATTRIBUTE

-    Warning for when an attribute is required but a default *cannot* be found for it (such as file paths).
+      When an attribute is required but a default *cannot* be found for it (such as file paths).
 This warning occurs during parsing and so this tag will *not* be parsed.

-.. py:class:: warnings.CommentsPresentWarning
+    COMMENTS_PRESENT

-    Warning for when comments exists in the fomod files.
+      When comments exists in the fomod files.
 This exists because those comments will be deleted if the parsed tree is written.

-.. py:class:: warnings.InvalidSyntaxWarning
+    INVALID_SYNTAX

-    Warning for generic fomod syntax errors that are not better covered by other warnings.
+      Generic fomod syntax errors that are not better covered by other warnings.

-.. py:class:: warnings.MissingInfoWarning

-    Warning for when there is no `info.xml` file.

-.. py:class:: warnings.EmptyTreeWarning
+    MISSING_INFO
+      When the `info.xml` file does not exist.

+    EMPTY_TREE
-    Warning for when a tree is empty - meaning nothing will be installed.
+      When a tree is empty - meaning nothing will be installed.

-.. py:class:: warnings.ImpossibleFlagWarning
+    IMPOSSIBLE_FLAG

-    Warning for when there is a flag dependency for a flag that is never created.
+      When there is a flag dependency for a flag that is never created.

-.. py:class:: warnings.InstallerNameWarning

-    Warning for fomod trees without a name.

-.. py:class:: warnings.EmptyConditionsWarning

-    Warning for empty conditions - these will not be written to prevent errors.

-.. py:class:: warnings.VersionDependencyWarning

-    Warning for version dependencies that do not specify a version.
-    These will not be written to prevent errors.

-.. py:class:: warnings.FileDependencyWarning

-    Warning for file dependencies that do not specify a file to depend on.
-    These will not be written to prevent errors.

-.. py:class:: warnings.UselessFlagsWarning

-    Warning for flag dependencies used in `moduleDependencies` - these can never be created and so will always fail.

-.. py:class:: warnings.EmptySourceWarning

-    Warning for files or folders that have no source path - this may lead to problems when installing.

-.. py:class:: warnings.MissingDestinationWarning

-    Warning for files or folders that do not explicit specify the destination path.
+    EMPTY_ELEMENT
+      When an element is empty.

+    MISSING_NAME
+      For elements with empty names.

+    MISSING_DESCRIPTION
+      When an option has no description.

+    MISSING_DESTINATION
-    When omitted, the destination is assumed to be the same as the source path.
+      For :py:class:`File` elements that omit the destination.
+When omitted, the destination is implied to be the same as the source.

-.. py:class:: warnings.OrderWarning
+      This may not be intended, it's better to be explicit.

+    NON_EXPLICIT_ORDER
       The `order` attribute in the `installSteps`, `optionalFileGroups` and `plugins` tags defines the order in which their children appear in the installer.
 Any value but `Explicit` will reorder the children to something different than the user specified, which is generally not intended.
 An omitted `order` attribute defaults to `Ascending`.

-.. py:class:: warnings.EmptyPageWarning

-    Warning for when there are pages without groups.

-.. py:class:: warnings.PageNameWarning

-    Pages without name.

-.. py:class:: warnings.EmptyGroupWarning

-    Warning for when there are groups without options.

-.. py:class:: warnings.GroupNameWarning

-    Groups without name.

-.. py:class:: warnings.AtLeastOneWarning

-    A group that has the type `SelectAtLeastOne` but none of the options are selectable.

-.. py:class:: warnings.ExactlyOneMissingWarning

-    A group that has the type `SelectExactlyOne` but none of the options are selectable.

-.. py:class:: warnings.ExactlyOneRequiredWarning

-    A group that has the type `SelectExactlyOne` but at least two of the options are required.

-.. py:class:: warnings.AtMostOneWarning
+    TOO_FEW_OPTIONS
+      When a group's type is either `SelectExactlyOne` or `SelectAtLeastOne` but there are no selectable options.

+    TOO_MANY_OPTIONS
-    A group that has the type `SelectAtMostOne` but at least two of the options are required.
+      When a group's type is either `SelectExactlyOne` or `SelectAtMostOne` but there are at least two required options.

-.. py:class:: warnings.OptionNameWarning

-    Options without name.

-.. py:class:: warnings.OptionDescriptionWarning

-    Options without description.

-.. py:class:: warnings.EmptyOptionWarning

-    Options that don't install files or set flags and therefore are useless.

-.. py:class:: warnings.EmptyTypeWarning

-    A `dependencyType` tag that has no children and therefore cannot set a type.

 Fomod Installer
 ***************